Riju-88/sass-api/README.md

 # API Marketplace(SaaS)

 A modern API Marketplace built using the TALL stack (Tailwind CSS, Alpine.js, Laravel, and Livewire).
-This platform allows developers to discover, purchase, and integrate APIs seamlessly.
+This platform allows developers to discover, subscribe, and integrate APIs seamlessly.

 ## Tech Stack